symbench/CreoPropertiesServer/README.md

 The `MassPropertiesHandler` computes `massproperties` in a similar fashion as `creoson` but also returns an additional `center_of_mass`.

-Note: If `assembly_path` is `null`, current active model in creo is used for calculations.
+Note: If `model_path` is `null`, current active model in creo is used for calculations.

 ### Request Example: `InterferenceHandler`